gvieri/coviutil/README.md

-Stay tuned: I'm planning to add some chart and basic trend analisys.
+Stay tuned: I'm planning to add some other chart and basic trend analisys.
 Let me know if you like the idea.
+I've added semilog chart.

 TODO LIST:
 * add an option to select a given country (-C ?)